Business and Industry

 In terms of industry, the county’s largest employer currently is Adient, which continues to make strides in the automotive industry with 1 out of every 3 seats in the world of automobiles coming from an Adient facility.

 They supply an excellent quality of product to the automotive industry by producing over 25,000,000 seats a year in their global locations.
 The Adient Clanton plant employs 950 people and works to supply multiple automotive companies the precision and quality needed for their automobiles.

 Additional industries throughout the county that continue to create a strong foundation of employment and growth for the county, include O-Flex Southeast Anodizing, South Coast Paper, Stella Jones and West Frasier Lumber.

-The Chilton County Industrial Development Board is committed to working with K-12, Jefferson State Community College, and statewide workforce initiatives to identify programs to implement in all sectors of education, according to Barlow.
+The Chilton County Industrial Development Authority is committed to working with K-12, Jefferson State Community College, and statewide workforce initiatives to identify programs to implement in all sectors of education, according to Barlow.